Flexible work arrangement: Gender role theory

-According to gender role theory, society places different roles on women and men simply based on their biological sex (gender-stereotyping).
-Given the competing forces working-women face between their jobs and home, FWA are made very appealing.
-FWA also has the ability to encourage men to play a care-giving role as they have equal access to the program.
-Over the past few years, more women than men using FWA (58% compared with 42%).
+According to gender role theory, society places different roles on women and men simply based on their biological sex (gender stereotyping).
+Given the competing forces working women face between their jobs and home, flexible working arrangements (FWA) are made very appealing.
+According to a journalist and Millennial workplace expert Tanya Korobka, FWAs also have the ability to encourage men to play a caregiving role as they have equal access to the programme.
+Wider access to flexible working could help reduce the gender pay gap by increasing opportunities for women in higher-paid roles.
+Pay inequality has been linked to the disproportionate number of women working part-time, and traditional workplace cultures that reward long hours rather than results.
+Changing employer attitudes towards measuring productivity by output rather than time spent at work have been cited as a potential shift in support of greater workplace equality.

 Access considerations

 FWA tend to favour those in full-time, salaried positions and male-dominated workplaces or industries.
 While in the male-dominated workplace, there seems to be equitable access, in female-dominated workplaces, both the women and men are less likely to have schedule control.
 It is argued this is due to female-dominated workplaces having low-paying roles and unfavourable working conditions.